Perpetual Improvement in Aviation SMS

 - SMS First Steps - How to Create an SMS Implementation Plan

 Having to constantly improve and strengthen the process of safety creates a lot of pressure and is a heavy burden to carry.
 Over time it can be taxing.

 Studies show that achievement is a primary factor in motivation.
-As an SMS implementation becomes healthier, more robust, and more sophisticated, so does a safety manager need to be more creative in finding means of improvement, and of also maintaining the quality of the current safety culture.
+As an SMS implementation becomes healthier, more robust, and more sophisticated, so does a safety manager need to be more creative in finding means of improvement, and also maintaining the quality of the current safety culture.

 Once again we are talking about improving and maintaining, which are processes.
 And in the current case, the maintaining as improving becomes heavier as time goes on – unrelentingly so.

-In professions that are more project-oriented, one can have the sense of release and accomplishment after going through a process, finishing the project, and starting anew on a different project.
+In professions that are more project-oriented, one can have a sense of release and accomplishment after going through a process, finishing the project, and starting anew on a different project.
 That sense of completion is objective, with hard start/finish lines.